I think you’ll agree with me when I say:

 Some companies do that by using magnetic cards at entrances.
 A Swedish startup hub ”Epicenter” went even further and implanted microchips into their employees’ forehands that people can use to clock in, open doors, and more.

-A more convenient solution than the magnetic cards and a less radical approach than turning your employees into a team of cyborgs is to use the DeskTime productivity monitoring software.
+A more convenient solution than the magnetic cards and a less radical approach than turning your employees into a team of cyborgs is to use the DeskTime time clock app.

 Once installed and launched the first time, DeskTime will start automatically every time an employee turns on their computer or laptop.
 That way, you’ll always know when your employees start work and when they leave.